sg-s/spikesort/README.md

 `spikesort` supports the awesome [tag](https://github.com/jdberry/tag) command line file-tagging utility, allowing you to arbitrarily tag files with as many tags as you want.
 Not supported on Windows.

-## Limitations
+## Limitations and Scope

-* for various reasons, sorting into only two groups (A and B) is supported. spikesort will not support more than 2 groups in the anticipated future.
+* sorting into only two groups (A and B) is supported. spikesort will not support more than 2 groups in the anticipated future.
 * Only 1 recording electrode is supported at a time.
 No support for multi-electrode arrays, nor will `spikesort` ever have support for MEAs.

 ## Installation